nadernamini/RNA-seq_Read-algn/README.md

 # RNA-Sequencing Read-Alignment Project
 ## Tiffany Chen and Nader Namini Asl
-### CS176-Fall 2018
+### CS176 (Fall 2018)

 ## Introduction
-In this project, we have implemented some basic BWT functions that we covered in class, and then implemented a simplified version of an aligner for RNA sequencing reads.
+In this project, we have implemented some basic BWT functions that we covered in class, and then implemented a simplified version of an aligner (what algorithm/method?) for RNA sequencing reads.

 ## Rules and Tips

-- You can find all required (skeleton) functions/classes/ methods in `project.py`.
-You can download all the files as a `.zip` file; _Note_, all the extra files and imported files can be found in the same directory structure as `project.py`.
+- You can find all required (skeleton) functions/classes/methods in `project.py`.
+All the python files can be found in `project.zip`; We have created and imported other files for helper functions.
+The util files are in the same directory structure as `project.py`; Lastly, we included a brief write-up describing the approach we took for the project in `write-up.pdf`.
 - Python 3 was used to develop the project and only the libraries and modules that are provided by the default installation of Python, as well as numpy, have been used.
 - The input and outputs of the functions are specific in the docstring for each function.